jdmanthey/ETH_historical/README.md

 # ETH_historical
-shifts in diversity and differentiation through time in several Ethiopian highland bird species

-# ethiopia_historical

 Collection of scripts to analyze a set of historical and modern genomic sequencing datasets from eight species of Ethiopian highland birds.

 00_setup.sh – Reference genome info, indexing the reference, and setting up directory structure.